jerdog/streamlining-devex-revealhugo/content/_index.md

 ---

-### Achieving Standardized Workflows
+### Interoperability for collaboration

 {{% note %}}
 **Enhanced Collaboration:** Different teams or individuals within an organization might have varying tool preferences or use different CI/CD systems.
-Interoperability ensures that these disparate systems can interact smoothly, facilitating collaboration and communication among teams with diverse toolsets.
+Interoperability ensures these disparate systems can interact smoothly, facilitating collaboration and communication among teams with diverse toolsets.
 {{% /note %}}

 ---

-### Achieving Standardized Workflows
+### Interoperability for collaboration

 {{% note %}}
-**Ecosystem Integration:** Interoperable CI/CD systems can integrate with broader software development ecosystems, including issue tracking systems, collaboration platforms, and project management tools.
+**Ecosystem Integration:** Interoperable CI/CD systems can integrate with broader software development ecosystems, including issue-tracking systems, collaboration platforms, and project management tools.
 This integration streamlines communication, information sharing, and coordination among teams and stakeholders.
 {{% /note %}}

 ---

-### Achieving Standardized Workflows
+### Interoperability for collaboration

 {{% note %}}
 **Resource Utilization:** It allows organizations to make the most efficient use of existing infrastructure and tools.
 Teams can reuse components or scripts, share best practices, and build upon existing integrations, reducing duplication of effort and resources.